CCow/354Report/README.md

 #Upload 3) bulked up intro and abstract.
 Made adjustments to other sections which will contain more information soon

 #Upload 4) Added haskell starting paragraph and made grammatical adjustments

+#Upload 5) Switched to using overleaf because TeXworks was not compiling in a .pdf document